 Studio # L109

-I've been involved with clay full time since 1975 making pots, teaching, writing, and operating my own studio.
+I've been involved with clay full time since 1975 making work, exhibiting, teaching, writing, and operating my own studio.
 From my earliest introduction to clay I have always been fascinated and excited about the wheel.
 It is not one, but all of the components of that tool that hold and keep my interest; the speed, fluidity, and in particular, the sense of growth I observe and control during the process.
 My aim and ambition is to make good pots.
-My work is about vessels and the characteristics that make the vessel come alive: volume, texture, color, and scale.
+My work is about vessels and the characteristics that define and make the vessel come alive: volume, texture, color, scale, and containment.
 One of my objectives is, through my vessels, to preserve the connection between contemporary ceramic expression and pottery’s origins as functional containers, not to transform and abandon it.
-Though my forms are not functional as in domestic ware, they do suggest function and are certainly containers.
+Though my forms are not functional as in domestic ware, they are vessels that remain true to their origins.